-As part of the processing of your personal information, some decisions for mortgages, motor finance and retail finance are made by automated means.
+As part of the processing of your personal information, some decisions for motor finance are made by automated means.

 Our processes to verify your identity and undertake checks to detect and prevent money laundering checks can result in an automated decision.
 This means we automatically decide that you pose a fraud or money laundering risk if:

 - our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers;

 - is inconsistent with your previous submissions; or

 - you appear to have deliberately hidden your true identity.

 In some cases, we also use automated decision making to decide whether to offer you a motor finance loan and the rate of interest for the loan, whether we think that you can afford the loan and will abide by the terms of any loan agreement including whether you will repay the loan.
 This will involve us using logic to process different sources of information about you, such as from credit reference agencies, as well as our own algorithms to control our risk.
 Credit scores are produced from information such as credit commitments, whether you have made repayments on time, whether you have any history of insolvencies or court judgements, and how long you have lived at your current address.
 Our automatic decision may also be affected if we do not have enough statistically significant data about others who have similar circumstances to you to confidently assess our risk.